What Is ISO 13485 Certification?

 Is ISO 13485 required for medical device companies?

-How is ISO 13485 different from ISO 9001?
+How is it different from ISO 9001?

-Does ISO 13485 certification replace FDA requirements?
+Does it replace FDA or EU MDR requirements?

-What does the certification process involve?
+What does the certification process actually involve?

 It is the globally recognized quality framework for organizations involved in: